 Other costs incurred in the move may also be eligible for reimbursement.
-For example: the reprinting of stationary presently on hand with the new address; loss of personal property as a result of the move or discontinuance of the operation; or the purchase of subsequent personal property required as part of the move.
+For example: the reprinting of stationary presently on hand with the new address, loss of personal property because of the move or discontinuance of the operation, or the purchase of subsequent personal property required as part of the move.
 Implementation and offering these services will require specific knowledge and experience.
-If the LPA has questions contact the PM or other qualified relocation resource.

-• Moving Expenses
+Moving Expenses

 The displaced non-residential occupant is entitled to actual and reasonable moving expenses.
 The payments may be based upon itemized bills and receipts from a qualified mover, or payments may be made to the displacee as part of a self-move.
-If the displace opts for a self-move the LPA should contact the PM for assisting establishing payment.
+If the displacee opts for a self-move the LPA should contact the BLP PM for assistance in establishing payment.